 3. Give VIP Seating

 Some of Nickel's most solid advice was simply this: know your child.
 Any parent will tell you that even newborns have a distinct personality.
 "It's about tuning into your kid to make sure they're comfortable," says Nickel.
 "Are they going to be okay at the center of attention?
 Being held up at the front—by a godparent or bridesmaid—with the rest of the bridal party during the ceremony?
 You can always just have grandma hold them in the front row."
-That's what Serena William's mama did for her!
-(See above.)
+That's what Serena William's mama did for her, as you can see in the above photo!

 4. Hold or (Wear!) at the Altar or Reception